I know a lot of people are doing 9/11 posts this weekend. This is mine. So sue me for being unoriginal. Who else posts about football mojo?

 The next year, we spend a day in lower Manhattan, ferrying around the Statue of Liberty, taking the Ellis Island tour, and going up in the World Trade Center.

 I was surprisingly moved by the close-up sight of the Statue of Liberty.
 I was absolutely floored by the Ellis Island tour.
-Three of my grandparents came through there and I had no idea how chaotic and frightening it must have been.
+Two of my grandparents and two great-grandparents came through there and I had no idea how chaotic and frightening it must have been.
 After the tour, I found the name of my mom’s grandfather on the long, winding “Immigrant’s Wall.”
-My Uncle Joe had it put there back in the 70’s.
+My Uncle Joe had it put there back in the '70s.

 But the highlight of it all was going up in The Towers.
 I had a new videotape camera then used it to shoot our whole trip.
 That’s the “material” I had to unearth.
 I wanted to find some of the selections and get them into electronic form.